MarcoFabbri-F4E/SCtools/docs/source/csv_workflow.rst

 .. attention::

+    This script can take a long time to run depending on the complexity of the CAD model.
+For a model with 3000+ components it needs around 40 minutes.
     This script is meant to be run only once.
 Running this script is a necessary step to later run the :ref:`CSV generator` script.